-For the films Ms. Van Royen picks out for her Master Selection, two titles are available so far: Jason Reitman’s “Juno” (2007) starring Ellen Page as a precocious 16-year-old facing an unplanned pregnancy and who decides to deal with the situation herself, and Theodore Melfi’s “Hidden Figures” (2016) with Octavia Spencer, about three female African-American mathematicians who were instrumental for NASA during its early years of the U.S. space program.
+For the films Ms. Van Royen picks out for her Master Selection, two titles are available so far.
+The first one is Jason Reitman’s “Juno” (2007), starring Ellen Page as a precocious 16-year-old facing an unplanned pregnancy, and who decides to deal with the situation herself.
+The other film is Theodore Melfi’s “Hidden Figures” (2016) with Octavia Spencer, about three female African-American mathematicians, who were instrumental for NASA during its early years of the U.S. space program.
 ‘Hopefully the film will inspire women and people of color (and hell, men too) with its gentle assertion that there’s nothing unusual nor odd about people besides white men being good at math,’ American critic Odie Henderson wrote in his December 20, 2016, film review.
 Both films justify Ms. Van Royen’s statement of leading ladies.

 As a 29-year-old leading lady herself—an art gallery owner, author, mother of two, and an actress on stage, television and in films, and now FFO’s youngest Master ever—she rose to prominence when she did the TV series “Beau Séjour” (2016) which earned her a Best Actress Award in a TV Series (drama) at the Festival de Télévision de Monte Carlo.
 By March 2017, the series was picked up by Netflix.
 Ms. Van Royen has been one of Flanders’ busiest actresses in recent years, she’s one of the country’s most gifted and youngest ambassadors to promote her craft internationally, and she was in Ostend recently when the outline of the 2019 FFO was announced.

 Ostend will host the 13th edition of the Festival from September 6-14.
 Anke Blondé’s “The Best of Dorien B.” will kick off the annual event.